 What is the Small Drinking Water Regulation?

-The small drinking water systems regulation is a new regulation that ensures that drinking water that is served to the public from small drinking water systems is safe.
+The Small Drinking Water Systems regulation O.Reg.319/08 is a new regulation that requires that owners of small drinking water systems maintain and monitor their drinking water to ensure that drinking water that is served to the public from small drinking water systems is safe.
 Responsibility for small drinking water systems has been transferred effective December 1, 2008 to the Ministry of Health and Long Term Care from the Ministry of the Environment.

 The new Small Drinking Water Regulations under the Health Protection and Promotion Act are in effect: